numpy/archive/numpy_docs_team_handbook/README.md

   - provides additional context/summary/action points based on conversations on a particular topic to the meeting notes
   - copies conversations/opinions from a meeting chat (if needed)

+## **Resources**
+- Archive of the documentation related to NumPy's participation in Google Season of Docs (GSOD): [https://github.com/numpy/numpy/wiki](https://github.com/numpy/numpy/wiki).
+(TIP: Use the search tool in the right hand side of the web page.)

+- Checklist for onboarding new team leaders: https://github.com/numpy/archive/blob/main/numpy_docs_team_handbook/onboarding-checklist.md